mariana-stefani/aroma-healing/README.md

 ## Acknowledgments

-All my gratitude to my husband and family who always have supported me.
+All my gratitude to my wonderful husband and family who always have supported me.
-A big thank you to my mentor Simen Daehlin.
+A big thank you to my mentor Simen Daehlin!
 Thank you to Tim Nelson from Code Institute for your time and assistance.
 Thank you to everyone from Code Institute!